OpenAI ChatGPT, Anthropic Claude, Google Gemini models guide

 Compare exact model specifications on our model comparator.

-Which model to choose in GPT for Sheets and Docs?
+Which model to choose in GPT for Work?

 Video preview

-The answer is gpt-3.5-turbo or gpt-4-turbo in the vast majority of cases.
+The answer is gpt-4o in the vast majority of cases.
+It is currently the best compromise between speed, cost, quality, reliability, multi-linguality.

-For that reason it is the default model in all GPT for Sheets functions as well as GPT for Docs.
+For that reason it is the default model in GPT for Sheets.
 You should always start experimenting with this one at first.

 What is a fine-tuned model?